 6. Curved and Organic Shapes

 Furniture and architectural objects are moving away from straight edges.
 Softness and bringing fluidity into interiors are represented by gently rounded sofas, arched doors, round rugs, and organically shaped coffee tables.
 These shapes are a mimic of nature, creating a sense of flow and comfort in such spaces.
-Lighting fixtures and neighboring wall art are also reflecting these fluid shapes so that a visual relationship is maintained.
+Lighting fixtures and neighboring wall art also reflect these fluid shapes, so that a visual relationship is maintained.

 7. Minimalism with a Personal Twist